-- 5.1 Operator certification exams shall be administered in such a manner as to meet or exceed ABC's security and testing requirements, including: - Resources available to examinees during an exam (no electronic devices except standard calculators) - Examinee confirmation procedure, including government issued photo ID and sign in/out procedures - Invigilation requirements - 5.2 Class I-IV exams consisting of up to 110 questions shall be a maximum of 3 hours in duration. - 5.3 Persons who conduct training or are utility personnel are not allowed to invigilate the exam.
-All invigilators, who are not employed directly by the certification authority, must sign conflict of interest / non-disclosure statements and complete training or instruction as determined appropriate by the certification authority. - 5.4 One invigilator is needed for every 25 examinees.
-For groups larger than 25, an assistant must be used for each additional 25 examinees being tested. - 5.5 Provinces/territories which use customized examinations shall review and revise the examinations at a minimum of every five years. - 5.6 It is recommended that applicants meet the full certification requirements as a prerequisite for writing an examination, unless they are applying for an Operator in Training certification.
-If a jurisdiction does not have this requirement, the jurisdiction must have a three-year limitation on the exam results.
+- 5.1 Operator certification exams shall be administered in such a manner as to meet or exceed ABC's security and testing requirements, including: - Resources available to examinees during an exam (no electronic devices except standard calculators) - Examinee confirmation procedure, including government issued photo ID and sign in/out procedures - Invigilation requirements - 5.2 Exams consisting of 100 questions shall be a maximum of 3 hours in duration. - Persons who conduct training or are utility personnel are not allowed to invigilate the exam.
+All invigilators, who are not employed directly by the certification authority, must sign conflict of interest / non-disclosure statements and complete training or instruction as determined appropriate by the certification authority. - One invigilator is needed for every 25 examinees.
+For groups larger than 25, an assistant must be used for each additional 25 examinees being tested. - 5.5 Provinces/territories which use prescriptive examinations shall review and revise the examinations at a minimum of every five years.